vishnuvishal-11/Vishnuvishal/DailyTask.md

        - read rate limiting value from application properties
        - Read redis
-       - What is the difference between a port and a socket?- Stack Overfow article
+       - What is the difference between a port and a socket?- Stack Overflow blog
        - Update daily task regularly